CtrlK

 Actionability

-Provides concrete, executable guidance with specific bash examples for diagnostics, test commands (bun test, npm test), and clear step-by-step instructions.
-The multi-component diagnostic example is copy-paste ready.
+Provides concrete, executable guidance with specific bash examples for diagnostic instrumentation, test commands (bun test, npm test), and clear step-by-step processes.
+The multi-layer system example is copy-paste ready and demonstrates exactly what to do.

 3 / 3